DGladwell/dangladwellautomationshowcase/README.md

 ## Summary

 The **"Amenities"** navigation button does not function as expected.
-Clicking the button updates the URL to include the anchor `#amenities`, but no visible section or content is displayed, and the page does not scroll or update accordingly.
+Clicking the button updates the URL to include `#amenities`, but no visible section or content is displayed, and the page does not scroll or update accordingly.

 ---